fluxo-kt/fluxo-bcv-js/README.md

 [![Gradle Compatibility](http://img.shields.io/badge/Gradle-7.4+-f68244?logo=gradle&labelColor=2B2B2B)](https://gradle.org/releases/)

-A tiny Gradle plugin that adds JS/TS API support to the KotlinX [Binary Compatibility Validator][bcv].
+A tiny Gradle plugin that adds JS/TS API support to the KotlinX [Binary Compatibility Validator][bcv] (BCV).

-The tool allows dumping TypeScript definitions of a JS part of a Kotlin multiplatform library that's public in the sense of npm package visibility, and ensures that the public definitions haven't been changed in a way that makes this change binary incompatible.

-Initially was made for the [Fluxo][fluxo] state management framework, but then prepared for general use.
+Integrates with the default BCV pipeline, providing more features with same Gradle tasks.

 As [mentioned](https://github.com/Kotlin/binary-compatibility-validator/issues/42#issuecomment-1435031047)
 in the Kotlin/binary-compatibility-validator#42, the Kotlin team is not yet ready to accept a contribution for JS/TS support, or even to do due diligence and see if this is a reasonable addition for the future.

+The tool allows dumping TypeScript definitions of a JS part of a Kotlin multiplatform library that's public in the sense of npm package visibility, and ensures that the public definitions haven't been changed in a way that makes this change binary incompatible.

 This plugin will be supported until the official Kotlin/JS support is added to [BCV][bcv].

+Initially was made for the [Fluxo][fluxo] state management framework, but then published for general use.

 ### Compatibility